Tutorial: Security in Azure SQL Managed Instance using Azure AD server principals (logins)

 Use cross-database queries

-Cross-database queries are supported for Azure AD accounts with Azure AD server principals (logins).
-To test a cross-database query with an Azure AD group, we need to create another database and table.
+Cross-database queries are supported for Microsoft Entra accounts with Microsoft Entra logins.
+To test a cross-database query with a Microsoft Entra group, we need to create another database and table.
 You can skip creating another database and table if one already exists.

 1. Log into your managed instance using a sysadmin account using SQL Server Management Studio.